eclecticiq/OpenTAXII/docs/configuration.rst

       opentaxii: info
       root: info

+    xml_parser_supports_huge_tree: yes

     hooks:

 .. note::
   OpenTAXII uses a SQLite Database by default wich is intended only when running OpenTAXII in a development environment.
 Please change when running in a production environment.

-An example of using OpenTAXII with a production database (PostgreSQL is our recommendation):
+An example of custom configuration that allows OpenTAXII to connect to production-ready database (PostgreSQL is our recommendation):

 .. code-block:: yaml

     ---
-    domain: "localhost:9000"
-    support_basic_auth: yes

     persistence_api:
       class: opentaxii.persistence.sqldb.SQLDatabaseAPI
       parameters: